ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

-This document describes the policy for updating the fwupd and fwupdate packages to new upstream versions in a stable, supported distro (including LTS releases).
+This document describes the policy for updating the fwupd, fwupdate, fwupd-signed and fwupdate-signed packages to new upstream versions in a stable, supported distro (including LTS releases).

 fwupd is the firmware updating daemon used for performing updates on a variety of devices both in and out of OS.
 Updates outside of the OS are